 In the early 90s organizations began to experiment with “flex-schedules”.
 Flex schedules encourage balance between work and personal life.
 This type of schedule will, in some situations, increase employee engagement.[i]
 Additionally, flex schedules will increase job satisfaction, decrease absenteeism, and limit employee turnover.
 All these factors will result in saving companies money on human capital.[ii]

-Mary Kraft Staffing and HR Solutions offers a flexible schedule to its recruiting team.
+Mary Kraft HR offers a flexible schedule to its recruiting team.
 Since adopting this schedule option, the company has seen productivity and engagement increase.
 The part-time staff has been able to complete nearly as much work as the full-time staff, even with a flexible and part-time schedule.
 The increase in production from these individuals has also benefitted the company.
-Those “flex-staff” members are more loyal to the Mary Kraft mission and vision, work diligently and efficiently, and enjoy a higher level of job satisfaction.
+Those “flex-staff” members are more loyal to the Mary Kraft HR mission and vision, work diligently and efficiently, and enjoy a higher level of job satisfaction.

 Flex schedules are just another way to add staff to any company to address peak workflow while minding the company coffers.
 This is a concept exemplified internationally in partnerships between staffing firms and their clients.